recatek/gecs/README.md

 no upfront cost or caching overhead.
 Queries in gecs can be inspected and checked at compile-time in order to catch what would otherwise be bugs presenting only in tests or execution.
-However, this comes at the cost of requiring all archetypes to be known and declared at compile-time, so that adding or removing components to entities at runtime isn't currently possible -- hybrid approaches could fix this in the future.
+However, this comes at the cost of requiring all archetypes to be known and declared at compile-time, so that adding or removing components from entities at runtime isn't currently possible -- hybrid approaches could solve this in the future.

 Archetypes in gecs can be set to contain a fixed capacity of entities.
 If all of the archetypes in your ECS world declaration are configured in this way, gecs will perform